kev-chen/items-app/README.md

 ### Client
 1. `cd` into `items-app/client` directory
-32. Install dependencies using `npm install`
+2. Install dependencies using `npm install`
 3. Run `npm run start` to run the site on localhost
+4. (Optional) Change the ItemsBaseUrl in `src/endpoints/Endpoint.js` to `https://localhost:5001/api/items` to point to the local database instance

 ## Discussion
-Tech Stack: React 16.13.1, ASP.NET Core 3.1, PostgreSQL 12.2, Heroku

 ### Endpoints
 Hosted: https://mk-items-app.herokuapp.com/